Baharis/pRuby/README.md

 tips, suggestions, or contributions are welcome and can be sent [here](mailto:dtchon@chem.uw.edu.pl).
 If you have utilised pRuby in academic work, please let me know!
-If the tools find wider use, a dedicated paper will be published.
+If the tools find a wider use, a dedicated paper will be published.